NL2G/effeval/README.md

   - for averaging the results and writing them into the Tex tables and figures, experiments/process_results/process_results.py can be used
 - Folder **metrics** contains code for calculation of the metrics (this code originates from their respective repositories)
 - Folder **datasets** contains data for training and evaluation
+- Branch __trainable-metrics__ contains code for experiments related to efficient training of COMET-like metrics